-The GLA4000-S is a powerful 12V DC (direct current) linear actuator designed for heavy loads and quality-critical applications.
+The GLA4000-S is a powerful 12V DC (direct current) linear actuator designed for heavy loads and many quality-critical applications.
 Each actuator is capable of providing up to 4000N (407kg, 897lbs) of pushing or pulling force at the rated voltage.
 The no-load travel speed at 12V is 11mm/s while at the full rated load the travel rate is 8mm/s.

 This model is currently stocked in seven different stroke lengths (travel distances) of 50mm (2"), 100mm (4"), 150mm (6"), 200mm (8"), 300mm (12"), 400mm (15 3⁄4"), 500mm (19 11⁄16").
 Other sizes can be made to-order, along with custom control and transmission options, please contact us for more information on these.

-Read on below for more information.
+Read on below for detailed product information.

 The actuator comes with a 1.4m PVC insulated lead as standard (black external sleeve with two internal cores, one brown and one blue) with uncovered lead ends.
 An option is provided for a DC (barrel type) power connector to be added (2.1mm internal diameter, 5.5mm external) on a 200mm lead, bringing the total lead length to 1.6m.
 Allow for one extra working day to process your order if a connector option is added, since these are soldered and insulated to-order.

 We are able to supply custom wiring and connectors upon request, please contact us with your requirements if interested.